The Den (TV programme): Assistants

+During the Dempsey years, The Den assistant was Celine, who would later present Jo Maxi when D'Arcy departed that programme to succeed Ian Dempsey.

 Ciara Carroll served as a regular assistant during D'Arcy's time as presenter.
 She would arrive at the studio to announce new competitions, provide observations from behind the camera and her laughter could often be heard in the background as Zig and Zag accused her of being responsible for breaking wind.
 She would also include herself during many other features throughout the day.
-During the Dempsey years, The Den assistant was Celine, who would later present Jo Maxi when D'Arcy departed that programme to succeed Ian Dempsey.

-In its latter years, The Den remained on air during the summer, either using temporary cover presenters (Aidan Power, Aoileann Garavaglia, etc.) or with no presenter-led continuity.
+In its latter years, The Den remained on air during the summer, either using temporary cover presenters (Aidan Power, Aoibheann Garavaglia, etc.) or with no presenter-led continuity.

 Home-produced programming

 These included programming such as Echo Island, The Grip and The Works.

 Revivals

 On 27 October 2008, a compilation episode, Best Bitz From Back Den, was broadcast on RTÉ One.
 The episode featured clips dating back to Zig and Zag's origins on The Den.
 It was compiled to celebrate the 21st anniversary of Zig and Zag.
 It was released on DVD a month later.
 Presenters D'Arcy and Dempsey featured heavily in the special.
 Other highlights included assaults perpetrated by Ted (a malicious panda) on the presenters, Christmas specials of The Den, footage of other characters such as Captain Joke, Captain Pillowcase and Cousin Nigel, and the 1989 Irish Film and Television awards at which Zig and Zag "accidentally" mistook then Taoiseach Albert Reynolds for actor Burt Reynolds and addressed him as "your majesty".

 On 14 November 2008, an edition of The Ray D'Arcy Show (then of Today FM) aired live from Vicar Street in Dublin, reflecting on the formative years of The Den from 1986 - 1994.

 On 8 November 2009, a compilation episode, Dustin: 20 Years a Pluckin', was broadcast on RTÉ One.
 It was also released on DVD.
 It was compiled to celebrate the 20th anniversary of Dustin the Turkey.

 The Den returned for a Comic Relief charity special on 26 June 2020.